-Your search to find diverse faculty candidates for open positions within your departments should start long before the actual position becomes available.
+Your search to build an inclusive faculty pool for open positions within your departments should start long before the actual position becomes available.
 It is critical to create pipelines for under-represented under graduate, graduate and post-doctoral candidates to flow into tenured faculty positions.
-If after review of these resource you need further support, please contact the ADVANCE FADO office - 7-5112 or firstname.lastname@example.org
+If after review of these resource you need further support, please contact the ADVANCE FADO office – 7-5112 or firstname.lastname@example.org

 To post job advertisement to Ford Fellows listserv send it to email@example.com

 Search Committees, particularly in the STEM disciplines, are often under the misguided assumption that there are very few women and/or underrepresented minority candidates in the recruitment pool.
 The University of Washington and UC Davis offer a number of excellent strategies and resources for search committees to ensure that the candidate pool is diverse.

 Minority Recruitment Websites from UT Health San Antonio, Office of Inclusion and Diversity An excellent resource listing numerous websites that can help you search for and connect with diverse candidates

 - Columbia University: Guide to Best Practices in Faculty Search and Hiring: Excellent Resource for Identifying Places to post Job Advertisments to Ensure a Diverse Pool of Candidates – see page 28.
 Also, an excellent resource for Readings about Hidden Bias, with Summary and Key Points for each reference cited – see Pages 32 – 39

 - Faculty Diversity Resources – a Searchable Registry prepared by Texas Tech University

 - Wiseli (University in Science and Engineering Leadership Institute – U Wisconsin-Madison): Searching for Excellence and Diversity: Recruiting Resources for Search Committee

 - The Diversity Trio Job Board: The DiversityTrio.com group of job boards are the highest traffic specific sites for diversity in the higher education space.